drozd324/GPU_Delaunay_Triangulation/thesis.typ

 		image("main/plotting/gpuModelTest/gpuModelTest.png", width: 100%),
 		caption: [A comparison of the algorithm running on a variety of NVIDIA GPUs.
 This benchmark is performed by averaging 5 runs of the DT algorithm on a unfiform set of $10 ^ 5$ points.
+				  From this figure we can see that this algorithm doesn't scale well as we would like for the red line (normalized time) to decrease along with the bars (real time).
+What we can deduce from this plot is that our algorithm scales well on RTX GPUs but not so well on the A100 GPUs since we can see the red line decreasing for the RTX GPUs and not for the A100s.
+				  *EXPLENATION ON ARCHITECTURES MAYBE?*
 		]
 	) <gpuModelTest_plt>